Skip navigation

 Northstar Care for Children helps children in foster care grow up in safe and permanent homes.
 It provides medical and financial benefits for children in foster care and for eligible children finding permanency through an adoption or transfer of permanent legal and physical custody to a relative.

-The Northstar Care basic payment is set by a child’s age and provides for a child’s food, clothing, shelter and daily supervision.
+The Northstar basic payment is set by a child’s age and provides for a child’s food, clothing, shelter and daily supervision.

-Beyond the basic payment, Northstar Care also has a supplemental payment that provides for the extra care and attention for many children and youth who are placed in foster, relative care or adoptive placements.
+Beyond the basic payment, Northstar also has a supplemental payment that provides for the extra care and attention for many children and youth who are placed in foster, relative care or adoptive placements.
 This supplemental benefit level is determined by the Minnesota Assessment of Parenting for Children and Youth (MAPCY).

 MAPCY (Minnesota Assessment of Parenting for Children and Youth)